NevinAF/bga-ts-template/docs/tutorials/reversi.md

 	}
 	```

-2. Fill in the `stNextPlayer` function in your `yourgamename.action.php` file:
+3. Fill in the `stNextPlayer` function in your `yourgamename.game.php` file:

 	```php
 	function stNextPlayer()